gbsoares/microcorruption-solutions/writeups/01-new-orleans.md

 **Difficulty:** Beginner
 **Date Completed:** 10/03/2025

-To get to this first puzzle you need to either skip the tutorial or input the any 8-character string (e.g. "password").
+To get to this first puzzle you need to either skip the tutorial or input any 8-character string (e.g. "password").

 For this first challenge, following the same process described in the tutorial I started by setting a breakpoint in the `check_password` function, resetting the board, entering some bogus password, and stepping through the function: